 A key oversight activity of audit committees is annually assessing the effectiveness of the external auditor.
 This helps audit committees meet their responsibility to make informed recommendations to the board on whether or not to reappoint the external auditor.
-Teachers' has conducted assessments annually.
-In 2014, an "Enhancing Audit Quality" initiative developed by the Chartered Professional Accountants of Canada, the Canadian Public Accountability Board and the Institute of Corporate Directors resulted in the issuance of two publications: (1) Annual Assessment of the External Auditor - Tool for Audit Committees; and (2) Periodic Comprehensive Review of the External Auditor - Tool for Audit Committees.
-In 2014, Teachers' conducted a comprehensive review of its external auditor, and leveraged the tools provided in the publication as well as its prior annual assessments.
-Based on the review's findings, Teachers' Audit & Actuarial Committee recommended, and the board approved, the reappointment of the external auditor for 2014.
+Ontario Teachers' has conducted assessments annually.
+Ontario Teachers' Audit & Actuarial Committee recommended, and the board approved, the reappointment of the external auditor for 2015.

-Teachers' and other corporate governance advocates have expressed concern over the years about accounting firms that audit public companies and also earn substantial revenue from those companies for non-audit consulting services.
+Ontario Teachers' and other corporate governance advocates have expressed concern over the years about accounting firms that audit public companies and also earn substantial revenue from those companies for non-audit consulting services.
 We believe that such consulting fees can compromise, or appear to compromise, the integrity of the audit function.

-We strive to minimize our own use of consulting services involving the plan's auditor and we always disclose the total amount paid for such services.
-In 2014, fees paid to Deloitte Touche Tohmatsu Limited (of which the Canadian firm is the plan's auditor) totalled \$9.4 million (\$8.2 million in 2013), of which \$8.7 million was for audit activities and \$700,000 was for non-audit services.
-Of the \$700,000 paid for non-audit services, approximately \$30,000 related to the plan, \$520,000 related to subsidiaries audited by Deloitte and the balance of \$150,000 was for subsidiaries not audited by Deloitte.
-Of the \$520,000 paid by the subsidiaries, \$10,000 was paid to Deloitte (Canada) and \$510,000 was paid to Deloitte firms outside of Canada, which are considered to have lower risk of impairing the independence of the plan's auditor.
+We strive to minimize our own use of consulting services involving the plan's auditor and we disclose the total amount paid for such services.
+In 2015, fees paid to Deloitte Touche Tohmatsu Limited (of which the Canadian firm is the plan's auditor) totalled \$11.8 million (\$9.4 million in 2014), of which \$11.0 million was for audit activities and \$820,000 was for non-audit services.
+Of the \$820,000 paid for non-audit services, approximately \$100,000 related to the plan, \$680,000 related to subsidiaries audited by Deloitte and the balance of \$40,000 was for subsidiaries not audited by Deloitte.
+Of the \$680,000 paid by the subsidiaries, \$100,000 was paid to Deloitte (Canada) and \$580,000 was paid to Deloitte firms outside of Canada, which are considered to have lower risk of impairing the independence of the plan's auditor.